harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 Lastly, the author also provides nice exercises for each chapter.
-Whereas some books provide difficult exercises that can only be solved when you thoroughly understand the new concepts, the exercises in this book are relatively simple ones aimed at getting you more familiar with the concepts.
-I think that this kind of exercises is more appropriate when you are learning something on your own through books.
+Whereas some books provide difficult exercises that can only be solved when you thoroughly understand new concepts, the exercises in this book are relatively simple ones aimed at getting you more familiar with them.
+I think that this kind of exercises is more appropriate when you are trying to learn something on your own through books.

 ## Type-Driven Development (TDD)